djordje200179/Niski/README.md

 ### C standard library
-GCC automatically generates types that are not dependent on the operating system, but on the architecture of the processor.
+GCC automatically generates header files with types and other definitions that are not dependent on the operating system, but only on the architecture of the processor.

 Therefore, following header files already exist:
 - __stddef.h__
 - __stdint.h__
 - __stdbool.h__

-Other header files are needed to be implemented by the OS developer.
+Other header files need to be implemented by the OS developer.
 And currently, the following header files and functions are fully implemented:
 - __stdlib.h__
 	- `malloc`
 	- `free`